Finic8/zbectl/README.md

 This will also create the requirred fat filesystem on your ESPs.

 ### Manual
 If want to manually partition your devices please keep in mind that zbectl expects your ESP/BIOS partitions to be on the same parent device as you pool.
-The following steps assume you have already created a fat filesystm on each of your ESPs.
+The following steps assume you have already created a fat filesystem on each of your ESPs if using EFI.

 ### Installing your system
 - Create your pool according to your desired layout over the partuuids returned to you by the `zbectl partition` command above.
 If you manually partitioned your devices you should know the right ids to use.